Sometime in the 1700s, Ayutthaya may have been the biggest city in the world.

 A little historical insight helps prevent the many ruins in Ayutthaya from blurring together as you rove around all day.
 The hour (or less) of time and small entrance fee are worth the investment.

-Find the study centre on Rojana Road next to the university.
+Find the study center on Rojana Road next to the university.

 02 of 11